johnredeemed/BibleTrainer/README.md

 Make sure that you have [Android Studio](https://developer.android.com/studio/index.html) installed and set up.

-Then on the CLI run: `ionic cordova run android --prod --release`
+Then on the CLI run: `ionic cordova run android --prod`

 [More details](https://ionicframework.com/docs/intro/deploying/)